mayalapp/PCHS-r-shiny-app/README.md

 ## Notes about header files

-Header files can be used to create report/plot titles as well as include notes about patients/CQMs.
+Header files are used to create report/plot titles, include notes about patients/CQMs/etc, and change the group name for anonymized plots (e.g. "Site 1", "Site 2", etc.).
 A template for the header file is given in  `quarterlyReports/header_file_template.xlsx`.
 The header file name must contain the word "header" in it.

 Make sure the header information is in the **first sheet** in the excel file.